” On top of mountains & beneath the stars ”

 There is no accepted definition of a mountain.
 Elevation, volume, relief, steepness, spacing and continuity have been used as criteria for defining a mountain .It is a large land form that stretches above the surrounding land in a limited area, usually in the form of a peak.
 Mountains erode slowly through the action of rivers, weather conditions, and glaciers.

-Today I will share with you some of the most beautiful mountains in England, If you have a chance to explore England I would definitely suggest you to visit these locations.
+Today I will share with you some of the most beautiful mountains in United Kingdom, If you have a chance to explore UK I would definitely suggest you to visit these locations.

 - Snowdon, Snowdonia, Wales